Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Experiments

-Fig. \ref{fig:6} also shows the segmentation performances by using different modules in our model.
-From left to right column, the whole segmentation performances get better with the addition of similarity calculation and CCA module.
+Figure \ref{fig:6} also shows the segmentation performances with different modules embedded.
+From the left to right column, the whole segmentation performances get better with the introduction of local affinity relationship and global context.
 In particular, the base model can extract coarse region contour on the whole.
-But for some images with low contrast and the image with unclear boundary, its segmentation accuracy is not unsatisfactory.
-Compared with the baseline, the local affinity effectively enhances the expression of features, achieving better local connectivity of lesion area.
-But, due to the lack of guidance of global information, many pseudo regions will be identified as the lesion.
-The generated context features effectively integrate the original image and multi-level extraction information, making some lesion areas with low contrast recognized.
-However, the detail segmentation of local area is not good.
-Only integrating the CCA or CGL module, the performance of skin lesion edge recognition is not accurate.
-With the generated context and the context-guided local affinity computation, some details and lesion region boundaries are clearer.
-Results show that the CCA module and CGL module bring great benefit to identify the lesion area, the proposed method effectively performs much better at details and lesion boundaries.
+However, for some images with low contrast or unclear boundary, the segmentation performance is unsatisfactory.
+Compared with the baseline, the local affinity greatly enhances the expression of features, achieving better local connectivity of the lesion area.
+But, due to the lack of guidance of global information, many pseudo regions are identified as the lesion.
+With the CCA, the generated context adaptively integrates the original image and multi-level encoding features, making some lesion areas with low contrast recognized.
+However, the detail of the local area is not captured finely.
+Therefore, only integrating the CCA or CGL module, the performance of skin lesion boundary recognition is not accurate.
+With the generated context and the context-guided local relationship mining, some details and lesion region boundaries are clearer.
+Results show that the CCA module and CGL module bring great benefit to identify the lesion area, and the proposed method performs much better at details and lesion boundaries.

-Further, Table \ref{t5} lists the performance of both models with different backbones on the test set of ISIC-2017 dataset.
-It is obvious that our method consistently increases the performance of different backbones comparing to the baseline.
-For these two situations, our model outperforms the baseline with an improvement of $2.4\%$ in terms of JA.
-And the average increases of DI are about $1.6\%$ and $1.7\%$, which demonstrates the effectiveness of our method for the backbone with different depths.

-\subsection{Effect of Different Numbers of Training Samples}
+\subsection{Effect of different numbers of training samples}